Yoctol/bottender/docs/channel-telegram-setup.md

 npx bottender telegram webhook set
 ```

 Finally, press `Y` to allow Bottender set `ngrok` temporary URL as the webhook.
-Now you are ready to interact with your bot on Telegram :)
+Now you are ready to interact with your bot on Telegram.

 #### Set up Webhook for Production